← all use cases

 Can I use this for cross-functional visibility?

 Teams is coming.
-Today you can run 3ngram as Individual accounts that each capture their own decisions.
+Today you can run 3ngram as personal accounts that each capture their own decisions.
 When Teams ships, shared memory makes 'I didn't know we decided that' moments disappear across the org.

 Can I choose what becomes product memory?